 One Hundred Ghost Stories

 Freeplay Independent Games Festival Awards 2020: Finalist (Student Game Award) A book installation inspired by the One Hundred Ghost Stories experience in Japan.
 The popular parlour game involves sharing ghost stories with friends in a dark room filled with a hundred candles.
 After each frightening tale, a candle is extinguished.
 Upon the last candle going out, a spirit is said to be summoned.
 The aim of my studio project was to recreate this experience in the form of a light projection to transport the user into “another world”.
 I created and animated three of the ghost stories: Okiku (the ghost in the well); Koheiji (the ghost from the swamp); and Oiwa (the ghost in the lantern).
 Using the Leap Motion as a tracking device, the installation invites the user to extinguish the candle flame after every animation, before releasing a myriad of ghosts in a climatic ending.
-The installation was completed as part of my first semester studio project for the Master of Animation, Games & Interactivity program at RMIT University in Melbourne, and showcased to the public at the MAGI EXPO 2019.
+The installation was completed as part of my first semester studio project for the Master of Animation, Games & Interactivity program at RMIT University.
+It was showcased to the public at the MAGI EXPO 2019 in Melbourne (Australia) and the Connexions: Video Games and Virtual Reality exhibition in Strasbourg (France).
+Collaborators: Frances Inguillo (Sound Design)

 Read More ›